-Over our eighteen year collaboration we have created projects across the USA, Canada, New Zealand, Japan, Norway, UK, France, Russia and South America.
+Over our twenty year collaboration we have created projects across the USA, Canada, New Zealand, Japan, Norway, UK, France, Russia and South America.
 Our works range from intimate interventions in public space, large community site works, intimate installations for the museum to complex works for the stage.

 We have collaborated with dancers, composers, visual artists, scientists, and filmmakers including Anna Marie Shogren, Justin Jones, Dolo McComb, Emmett Ramstad, Zeena Parkins, Doug Aitken, and Fritz Haeg.